craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Big Lore/Timeline.md

 date: 003AF
 title: Druids invoke Weave Arcane.
 content:
 The [[Druids of Animan]] in revrance to the Physical Idol of Weave, Animan, enscribed the first scrolls.
-From them, and the further teachings of her magnificence, Animan, they came to understand workings of the Idol's domains, as well as her sister's.
+From them, and the further teachings of her magnificence, they came to understand workings of the Idol's domains, as well as her sisters'.

 See [[The Texts Druidic]].